FaithTech-Initiative/kyros/blueprint.md

 ### 2. Screens

+*   **Get Started Screen:** A beautiful landing screen with a background image and a prominent "Get Started" button that navigates the user to the authentication flow.
 *   **Home Screen:** A dashboard displaying a list of recent notes and a `FloatingActionButton` to create new ones.
 *   **Note-Taking Screen:** A dedicated page for creating and editing notes.
 *   **Bible Lookup Screen:** A placeholder for a future Bible reading and searching interface.